-- 7.1.4.1 Opening a Trouble Ticket.
-A Trouble Ticket can be opened either through the Customer Service Centre or through the web-based tool Service Event Management.
-The number for the assigned Customer Service Centre is printed on Customer's invoice.
-Access to the Service Event Management tool can be requested at the first use.
-The tool and registration for new users is located at https://enterprisecenter.verizon.com/. - 7.1.4.2 Submitting a Service Level Agreement Credit Request.
-The request for a SLA credit is submitted in writing from Customer to the account team.
+- 6.1.4.1 Opening a Trouble Ticket.
+In the case that a trouble ticket is required to document and outage or service event for credit compliance, this can be done either through the Customer Service Center or through the web-based Verizon Enterprise Center.
+The number for the assigned Customer Service Center is printed on Customer's invoice.
+Access to the Verizon Enterprise Center can be requested at the first use by registering at the Verizon Enterprise Center portal https://enterprisecenter.verizon.com/. - 6.1.4.2 Submitting a Service Level Agreement Credit Request.
+The request for a SLA credit is submitted in writing from Customer to the Verizon account team.
 The timing and content of the request varies by Service Level Standard.
 This communication can be through email or by fax.
-Customer may elect to receive verification on all of the Service Level Standards offered in conjunction with their or Service when requesting calculations for any single item. - 7.1.4.3 Trouble Ticket and Credit Request by Service Level Agreement. - 7.1.4.3.1 E-LAN EVC Availability and Mean Time To Repair.
-In order for the outage to qualify for an SLA credit Customer must do the following: - Open a Trouble Ticket within seventy two (72) hours of the time the Hard Outage. - Submit an SLA credit request to Verizon within 30 days of the closing of the trouble ticket.
-The credit request may be submitted in writing to Customer's account team or via the Verizon Enterprise Center portal.
-The credit request must contain the following information: - The date the outage occurred. - The time the outage began and ended. - The circuit ID(s) for each connection that was impacted. - 7.1.4.3.2 E-LAN EVC Round Trip Delay, Frame Jitter and Data Delivery Ratio.
-In order to qualify for an SLA credit Customer must do the following: - Customer opens a Trouble Ticket within seventy two (72) hours of the time the Service Issue arose. - Customer submits an SLA credit request to Verizon within 30 days of the closing of the trouble ticket.
-The credit request may be submitted in writing to Customer's account team or via the Verizon Enterprise Center portal.
-The credit request must contain the following information: - The date the Service Issue occurred. - o The time the Service Issue began and ended. - The circuit ID(s) for each connection that was impacted. - 8.
+Customer may elect to receive verification on all of the Service Level Standards offered in conjunction with their E-Line EVC service when requesting calculations for any single item. - 6.1.4.3 Frouble Ticket and Credit Request by Service Level Agreement - 6.1.4.3.1 E-Line EVC Availability and Mean Time To Repair.
+In order for the outage to qualify for an SLA credit Customer must do the following: - Open a Trouble Ticket within seventy two (72) hours of the time the hard outage. - Submit SLA credit request to their Verizon account team in writing within fifteen (15) days of opening the Trouble Ticket.
+The written request must contain the following information: - o The date the outage occurred. - The time the outage began and ended. - o The circuit ID(s) for each connection that was impacted. - 6.1.4.3.2 E-Line EVC Round Trip Delay, Frame Jitter and Data Delivery Ratio.
+In order to qualify for an SLA credit Customer must do the following: - Customer opens a Trouble Ticket within seventy two (72) hours of the time the Service Issue arose. - Customer submits SLA credit request to the Account Team in writing within fifteen (15) days of the end of the repair period.
+The written request must contain the following information: - The date the Service Issue occurred. - o The time the Service Issue began and ended. - o The circuit ID(s) for each connection that was impacted. - 7.
 Service Level Agreement Credit Time Limitation.
-After three (3) consecutive months where Verizon has not met the same Service Level Standard (e.g. the Service Level Standard for E-LAN EVC has not been met) for the same E-LAN EVC:

-- 8.1 Customer may elect to discontinue Ethernet Switched E-LAN services for the particular E-LAN EVC without liability except for charges incurred prior to discontinuation of the E-LAN EVC.
-To cancel a connection for E-LAN EVC, Customer must submit a written disconnect notice to its Verizon account team within thirty (30) days following the end of either the third or subsequent consecutive month of Verizon's failure to meet the Service Level Standard ;or - 8.2 Customer may elect to continue connection(s) for E-LAN EVC with the understanding that Customer can only receive a maximum of six (6) months of credits for any individual Service Level Standard within a twelve (12) month period.
+After three consecutive months where Verizon has not met the same Service Level Standard (e.g. the Service Level Standard for E-Line EVC has not been met) for the same E-Line EVC: - 7.1 Customer may elect to discontinue E-Line EVC service for the particular E-Line EVC without liability except for charges incurred prior to discontinuation of the E-Line EVC.
+To cancel a connection for E-Line EVC, Customer must submit a written disconnect notice to its Verizon account team within thirty (30) days following the end of either the third or subsequent consecutive month of Verizon's failure to meet the Service Level Standard; or